flatironinstitute/qt-mountainview/README.md

 ### Pre-compiled release (recommended)

-Click on the "Releases' tab above, and download the latest precompiled binary version available.
+Go to this repo's "Releases" page (https://github.com/flatironinstitute/qt-mountainview/releases), and download the latest precompiled binary version available.
 Uncompress the archive and place it in your mountainlab processor search path (e.g. in `~/.mountainlab/packages`)

 ### Install using conda